-CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.
+A CAUTION: Before you begin any of the procedures in this section, follow the safety instructions located in the Product Information Guide.

-You can install devices such as a floppy drive, CD drive, CD-RW drive, DVD drive, CD-RW/DVD drive, DVD+RW, second battery, or second hard drive in the module bay.
+You can install devices such as a floppy drive, optical drive, second battery, or second hard drive in the module bay.